 Your healthcare organization must always safeguard patient health information (PHI) under the compliance standards established by the Health Insurance Portability and Accountability Act (HIPAA) or face fines and penalties.
 What about companies providing services to your organizations?

 According to HIPAA standards, any HIPAA-covered entity working with a business associate who has access to patient health information must take security steps to keep the health information protected from the risks of theft or loss.
-One HIPAA regulation involves the healthcare provider to have a business associate agreement with the third-party company.
+One HIPAA regulation involves the healthcare provider having a business associate agreement with a third-party company.

 What is a Business Associate Agreement?

-The BAA contract provides details regarding the reasons why the business associate must have access to patient health information as well as require the business associate to provide the appropriate safeguards to keep the information secure.
-In addition, the BAA contract also lists the procedures that the business associate will take if there is a breach in privacy.
-If the business associate fails to follow these procedures or minimize theft and loss of the patient healthcare information, the contract will require the HIPAA-covered entity to terminate the contract.
-The health organization must also report any difficulties in contract termination to the Office of Civil Rights (OCR) that is a part of the Department of Health and Human Resources organization.
+The BAA contract provides details regarding the reasons why the business associate must have access to patient health information as well as requires the business associate to provide the appropriate safeguards to keep the information secure.
+In addition, the BAA contract also lists the procedures that the business associate will take if there is a breach of privacy.
+If the business associate fails to follow these procedures or minimize theft and loss of the patient’s healthcare information, the contract will require the HIPAA-covered entity to terminate the contract.
+The health organization must also report any difficulties in contract termination to the Office of Civil Rights (OCR) which is a part of the Department of Health and Human Resources organization.

 Cybercriminals Targeting Business Associates as Weak Links to PHI Records